Introduction

 Registration

-let name: string // Some value from your app.
+let username: string // Some value from your app.
 The user will see this during sign-in.

 if (registration.ok) {